Dynamic Multi-Context Segmentation of Remote Sensing Images based on Convolutional Networks: Experimental Setup

 For Vaihingen~\cite{vaihingen} and Potsdam~\cite{potsdam} datasets, we followed the protocol proposed by~\cite{volpi2017dense}.
 For the Vaihingen dataset, 11 out of the 16 annotated images were used to train the network.
 The 5 remaining images (with IDs 11, 15, 28, 30, 34) were employed to validate and evaluate the segmentation generalization accuracy.
 For the Potsdam dataset, 18 (out of 24) images were used for training the proposed technique.
 The remaining 6 images (with IDs 02\_12, 03\_12, 04\_12, 05\_12, 06\_12, 07\_12) were employed for validation of the method.

-Some metrics were evaluated~\cite{congalton2008assessing} for the datasets: overall and average accuracy, kappa index and F1 score.
+Four metrics~\cite{congalton2008assessing} were considered to assess the performance of the proposed algorithm: overall and average accuracy, kappa index and F1 score.
 Overall accuracy is a metric that considers the global aspects of the classification, i.e., it takes into account all correctly classified pixels indistinctly.
 On the other hand, average accuracy reports the average (per-class) ratio of correctly classified samples, i.e., it outputs an average of the accuracy of each class.
 Kappa index measures the agreement between the reference and the prediction map.
 Finally, F1 score is defined as the harmonic mean of precision and recall.
-These metrics were selected based on their diversity: overall accuracy and kappa are biased toward large classes (relevance of classes with small amount of samples are canceled out by those of with large amount) while average accuracy and F1 are calculated specifically for each class and, therefore, are independent of class size.
+These metrics were selected based on their diversity: overall accuracy and kappa are biased toward large classes (relevance of classes with small amount of samples are canceled out by those with large amount) while average accuracy and F1 are calculated specifically for each class and, therefore, are independent of class size.
 Hence, the presented results are always some combination of such metrics in order to provide enough information about the effectiveness of the proposed method.

-The proposed method and network were implemented using TensorFlow~\cite{tensorflow2015}, a framework conceived to allow an efficient exploitation of deep learning with Graphics Processing Units (GPUs).
+The proposed method and network\footnote{The code has been made publicly available at~\url{https://github.com/keillernogueira/dynamic-rs-segmentation/}.} were implemented using TensorFlow~\cite{tensorflow2015}, a framework conceived to allow efficient exploitation of deep learning with Graphics Processing Units (GPUs).
 All experiments were performed on a 64 bits Intel i7 4960X machine with 3.6GHz of clock and 64GB of RAM memory.
-Four GeForce GTX Titan X with 12GB of memory, under a 8.0 CUDA version, were employed in this work.
+Four GeForce GTX Titan X with 12GB of memory, under an 8.0 CUDA version, were employed in this work.
 Note, however, that each GPU was used independently and that all networks proposed here can be trained using only one GPU.
-Ubuntu version 16.04.3 LTS was used as operating system\footnote{As soon as the paper is accepted for publication, we will make all code and trained models publicly available.}.
+Ubuntu version 16.04.3 LTS was used as operating system.